Trauma Informed Care in Nursing

 Conclusion

-Though not a new concept, trauma informed care is essential to help patients who have had traumatic experiences navigate through the healthcare system.
-Trauma informed care empowers patients to take control of their care in collaboration with the healthcare team.
-Ultimately, the goal of trauma informed care is to prevent re-traumatization of the patient at the hands of the healthcare team.
+Though not a new concept, trauma-informed care is essential to help patients who have had traumatic experiences navigate through the healthcare system.
+Trauma-informed care empowers patients to control their care in collaboration with the healthcare team.
+Ultimately, the goal of trauma-informed care is to prevent re-traumatization of the patient at the hands of the healthcare team.

-The trauma background of any given patient is unknown when they arrive at the facility.
-It is the responsibility of the nurse to use trauma informed care to both assess the patient and create trust so that they will disclose the trauma.
-Once known, the team will be able to work together with the patient to prevent further trauma and have positive outcomes.
+When patients arrive at the facility, their trauma background is unknown.
+The nurse’s responsibility is to use trauma-informed care to assess the patient and create trust so that they will disclose the trauma.
+Once this information is available, the team will be able to work together with the patient to prevent further trauma and achieve positive outcomes.

 Complete Survey